Bobby Driscoll

 Robert Cletus Driscoll (March 3, 1937 – c.
-March 30, 1968) was an American actor who performed on film and television from 1943 to 1960.
-He starred in some of the Walt Disney Studios' best-known live-action pictures of that period: Song of the South (1946), So Dear to My Heart (1949), and Treasure Island (1950), as well as RKO's The Window (1949).
+March 30, 1968) was an American child actor who performed on film and television.
+He starred in some of the Walt Disney Studios' best-known live-action pictures of that period: Song of the South (1946), So Dear to My Heart (1948), and Treasure Island (1950), as well as RKO's The Window (1949).
 He served as the animation model and provided the voice for the title role in Peter Pan (1953).
 He received an Academy Juvenile Award for outstanding performances in So Dear to My Heart and The Window.

 In the mid-1950s, Driscoll's acting career began to decline, and he turned primarily to guest appearances on anthology TV series.
 He became addicted to narcotics, and was sentenced to prison for illicit drug use.
 After his release, he focused his attention on the avant-garde art scene.
-In ill health from his substance abuse, and with his funds depleted, his initially unidentified body was discovered on March 30, 1968, in an abandoned building in the East Village of Manhattan.
+With his funds depleted, his initially unidentified body was discovered on March 30, 1968, in an abandoned building in the East Village of Manhattan.

 Early life

-Driscoll was born in Cedar Rapids, Iowa, the only child of Cletus (1901–1969), an insulation salesman, and Isabelle (née Kratz; 1904–1981), a former schoolteacher.
+Driscoll was born in Cedar Rapids, Iowa, the only child of Cletus Driscoll (1902–1970), an insulation salesman, and Isabelle (née Kratz; 1904–1982), a former schoolteacher.
 Shortly after his birth, the family moved to Des Moines, where they stayed until early 1943.
 The family moved to Los Angeles when a doctor advised Cletus to relocate to California because he was suffering from work-related handling of asbestos.

 Driscoll's parents were encouraged to help their son become a child performer in films.
 Their barber's son, an actor, got Bobby an audition at MGM for a role in the family drama Lost Angel (1943), which starred Margaret O'Brien.
 While on a tour across the studio lot, five-year-old Driscoll noticed a mock-up ship and asked where the water was.
 The director was impressed by the boy's curiosity and intelligence and chose him over 40 applicants.